-Whatever the case, as soon as the people you love are ready to start making changes to their diet, they will know EXACTLY who to come to.
+Whatever the case, as soon as the people you love are ready to start making changes to their diet, they’ll know EXACTLY who to come to.
 And THEN a beautiful and helpful conversation can begin.

 So lead by example, let go of trying to control the timeline of other people’s food journey, and be open to answering questions and guiding people in the right direction when and if they come to you.

-When your people are ready and they come to you for guidance, start by telling them your experiences and offer them tips and advice that has helped you with your rabbit-like eating ways.
+When your people are ready and they come to you for guidance, start by telling them about your experiences and offer them tips and advice that’s helped you with your rabbit-like eating ways.

 After that, you can refer them to any of the following resources.
 These are my favorite and most trusted plant based teachers, websites, books and documentaries.